-Sand, sand with rock (rubble) and sand with silt were the dominant benthic substrates found across the LAUs (total cover of 28%, 19% and 29% respectively).
-The vast majority of the leases themselves, as well as the deep waters adjacent to the leases, contained soft sediments either of silt or sand.
-Rocky substrates with coral were found for the most part in nearshore areas on fringing reefs, although one large offshore reef was identified in the northern LAU east of the proposed Conilurus Island lease.
+Sand, sand with rock (rubble) and sand with silt were the dominant benthic substrates found across the LAUs (total cover of 42%, 18% and 23% respectively).
+The majority of the sites themselves, as well as the deep waters adjacent to the sites, contained soft sediments either of silt or sand.
+Coral were found for the most part in nearshore areas on fringing reefs.
 Overall, coral made up 6% of the habitats identified.
-Other vegetated habitats, such as filter feeders and macroalgae, totalled less than 9% all together across the Archipelago.
-Mangroves were also identified on some of the islands or along the shoreline, totalling 1.2% of the habitats identified.
-No seagrass habitats were identified from the mapping conducted, though this is unsurprising considering the majority of the habitats mapped are in deep waters beyond the depth limitations of the majority of seagrass species present in the region.
+Other vegetated habitats, such as macroalgae, totalled less than 5% all together across the Archipelago.
+Mangroves were also identified on some of the islands or along the shoreline, totalling <1% of the habitats identified.
+A very small patch of seagrass was identified from previous mapping in Cone Bay, though this represented less than 0.01% of habitats across the entire Archipelago.
+This is unsurprising considering most of the habitats mapped are in deep waters beyond the depth limitations of the majority of seagrass species present in the region.

 Between the LAUs, there was a clear difference between those in the north of the Archipelago and those in the south.
 The LAUs in Strickland Bay and around Razor Island were dominated by sand or sand with rubble habitats, with little to no silty sediments identified.
-Deep water habitats in the Bayliss LAU, the Northern LAU and the Koolan LAU however were predominantly silt or silt and sand.
+Deep water habitats in the Bayliss LAU and the Dorothy Island LAU however were predominantly silt or silt and sand.
 The composition of the nearshore areas in terms of coral reef habitats vs sandy shorelines were relatively similar.